uisautomation/django-ucamprojectlight/README.md

 ````

-## Variables

-- site_name: The full name of the site to show it in the header of the page.
-- subtitle: A subtitle to be shown below the site_name in the page header.
-Shown inside subtitle_div block.
-- search_action: action propierty of the form tag of the search box.
-Shown inside search_bar block.
-- blurb: The text shown in the footer.
-It uses the first half of the width of the footer.

 ## Customization using blocks

 - campl\_block\_head: This block rewrites the whole head tag of the template.
+- head_title: The full name of the site that will be shown in the browser toolbar.
 - additional\_head: This block is reserverd to load extra css or js in case you are using extensions to the base Project Light app template.
 - app\_head: If your application is using their own javascript and stylesheets, load them using this block.
 - campl\_page\_header: This block rewrites the whole page header of the template.